Decimus Terentius Scaurianus

 Decimus Terentius Scaurianus was a Roman senator and general active in the late 1st and early 2nd centuries AD.
 He was suffect consul in either the year 102 or 104.
 He worked his way up through increasingly responsible positions.
 He commanded a legion from 96 to 98 and again during the Second Dacian War.
 After the war he was military governor of the newly conquered province from 106 to 111.
 He is known to have been decorated for his military service.

+Life

+Origins

+Ronald Syme has asserted his origins may lie in Gallia Narbonensis.
+However, Nicolay Sharankov has pointed out the evidence for this is not decisive.
+He points out that his son Decimus Terentius Gentianus belonged to the tribe Quirina, and that the nomen Terentius point to an origin in the Iberian provinces.
+If so, Sharankov suggests that a Hispanic origin would explain the favor both father and son enjoyed from the emperor Trajan.